 However, INFPs have their way to predict someone’s course of actions.
 In an INFP’s perspective, their Extraverted Intuition (their secondary cognitive function), allows them to consume information from their surroundings and evaluate them from what they already know and see.
 We love connecting the dots.

 INFPs judge people.
 Not to mention but on a daily basis.
-You thought we’re the goody friend that can absorb your negative emotions (partly true), but alongside that, we try to come up to a conclusion with your actions.
-We digest your actions and judge from our moral standards if that’s right or wrong.
+You may have thought we’re the goody friend who absorbs your negative emotions (partly true), but alongside that, we digest your actions, come up with conclusions, and evaluate its rightness and wrongness based on our moral standards.

-Another thing, because we’ve done the work beforehand, by the time a person asks for our opinion, we already have enough information to provide quality advice.
+Because we did the critical observations beforehand, by the time a person asks for our opinion, we’re already aware of what’s going on and provide quality advice.

 INFPs dislike conforming.
 When an idea opposes what they believe in, they are easy to walk away from it.

-I couldn’t count the many times I have to walk away from an event, a plan, work, the social trend, etc. just because it doesn’t fit my values and beliefs.
+I couldn’t count the many times I have to walk away from an event, a plan, work, or a social trend just because it doesn’t fit my values and beliefs.

 When a workplace is toxic, I’m out.
 It’s quite difficult to leave, but I definitely would leave.
-When society pushes a new trend, INFPs just ignore it.
+And when society pushes a new trend, INFPs often pay no heed to it.